MTCawthray/idea-box/README.md

 ## Installation

-IdeaBox requires no installation; all features can be accessed via the web app, and local storage is used to keep track of the ideas you have saved.
+IdeaBox requires no installation; all features can be accessed via the web app, and local storage is used to keep track of the ideas the user has saved.

 ## Usage